satyam8932/Food-Website/README.md

 # Food-Website
-This is a fully responsive food website
+This is a fully responsive food website.

 To run this Project :